dpeek/highlightjs-graphql/README.md

-`highlight.js` syntax definition for Solidity.
+`highlight.js` syntax definition for GraphQL.

 For more about highlight.js, see https://highlightjs.org/

-For more about Solidity, see http://solidity.readthedocs.io/
+For more about GraphQL, see https://graphql.org/

 ### Usage